 On September 12, 2017, the Consulting Team formally re-launched the Secondary Plan with the Project Team.
 The Project Team consists of staff representatives from Town departments, Halton Region, Conservation Halton, Halton Area School Boards, representatives from Laurier University and the Milton Chamber of Commerce.

-In the late summer/early fall 2017, the Consulting Team and Town staff undertook oneon-one meetings with the MEV Landowners and representatives from Laurier to present the work plan and receive updates to be considered as part of the MEV planning process.
+In the late summer/early fall 2017, the Consulting Team and Town staff held meetings with the stakeholders to present the work plan and receive input to be considered as part of the MEV planning process.